 Japanese allowed the POWs to put a fence around

 Johnnie's grave and the grave of Cpl.
 Thomas

 Davenport, C Company, 192nd Tank Battalion.

-After the war. the remains of T/Sgt.
-Johnnie
+After the war. the remains, of T/Sgt.
+Johnnie W.

-Kentucky as requested by his wife and family on
+requested by his wife, and family, on October